-Identify any further laws or regulations that provide specific data protection rules for related areas.
+Identify any further laws or regulations that provide specific data protection rules for related areas?

-Use of personal information by governmental sectors are regulated by the Act on the Protection of Personal Information Held by Administrative Organs of 2003, the Act on the Protection of Personal Information Held by Incorporated Administrative Agencies of 2003 and various local ordinances providing rules for the protection of PII held by local governments.
-In addition, the Act on Utilisation of Numbers to Identify Specific Individuals in Administrative Process, which was approved by the Diet in May 2013, provides rules concerning the use of personal information acquired through the use of the proposed social security and tax numbering system.
+Use of personal information by governmental sectors is regulated by the Act on the Protection of Personal Information Held by Administrative Organs of 2003, the Act on the Protection of Personal Information Held by Incorporated Administrative Agencies of 2003 and various local ordinances providing rules for the protection of PII held by local governments.
+In addition, the Act on Utilisation of Numbers to Identify Specific Individuals in Administrative Process provides rules concerning the use of personal information acquired through the use of the individual social security and tax numbering system called My Number.